Fivell/policies/src/pages/policies/auditing_policy.md

    disclosed to administrative level oversight structures only and that information which may further expose organizational risk is shared with extreme caution.
-Generic security audit information may be included in organizational reports (individually-identifiable ePHI shall not be included in the reports).
+Generic security audit information may be included in organizational reports (individually-identifiable PHI or PII shall not be included in the reports).
 1. Whenever indicated through evaluation and reporting, appropriate corrective actions must be undertaken.
 These actions shall be documented and shared with the responsible workforce members, Customers, and/or Partners.